Watch the Quick Start Video and Start Your TigerGraph Cloud Solutions in 5 Minutes!

 A: Yes.
 In GraphStudio, go to Admin Portal > Backup and Restore.

 TigerGraph Cloud offers full backups on a scheduled or on-demand basis.
 By default, backup is turned on when instances are running and will be done daily.
 There are four options you can choose from: backup daily, weekly, monthly, and ad hoc.
-In version 1.0, the retention policy is to retain up to seven backups.
+In current version, the retention policy is to retain up to seven backups.
 Therefore, if you choose to backup daily; the retention of backup is for a week; if you choose to backup weekly, the retention of backup is for seven weeks; if you choose to backup monthly, the retention of backup is for seven months. if you want to perform an ad hoc manual backup when there are already seven copies of backups, you need to delete an older version of backup in order to save the most recent ad hoc copy.
 The maximum number of manual backups is six, as the platform always reserves one spot for scheduled backup.
-When a solution is stopped, backup in S3 will be charged for the time you have the solutions.
+When a solution is stopped, backup in EFS will be charged for the time you have the solutions.
 Please see pricing for backup cost while your instance is stopped.

 For a longer retention policy, more options will be coming soon.

-To perform an ad hoc backup, use the password of the tigergraph user of your solution.
+A: To perform an ad hoc backup, use the password of the tigergraph user of your solution.
 To restore from a previous backup, use the same password that was used to create the backup.
 This rule applies to restoring from a different solution in your account.
 All the backups of different solutions in your account can be found through the Admin Portal.